Javiera Mena: 2021–2023: I. Entusiasmo and Nocturna

 Javiera released her first digital EP called I. Entusiasmo in 2021 with five songs.
-They all became singles.

 As Javiera Mena has been living in Spain for quite a while, she was invited to participate in the inaugural edition of Benidorm Fest 2022, Spain's national selection for the widely-known Eurovision Song Contest.
 She performed in the second semi-final with her song "Culpa" and earned 50 points, placing 6th and failing to qualify to the final.

 Her fifth album, called Nocturna was released during October 2022 and she toured Spain, Chile, Argentina and Mexico in an exhausting promotion work.

 2024-present: Inmersión

-In August 13, 2024, Mena released the song "Volver a Llorar" as the lead single of her upcoming sixth studio album.
+On August 13, 2024, Mena released the song "Volver a Llorar" as the lead single of her upcoming sixth studio album.
 She released two more singles "Entropía" and "Mar de Coral".
-Her sixth studio album, Inmersión was officially released on April 23, 2025 on Géiser Discos, to critical acclaim.
+Her sixth studio album, Inmersión was officially released on April 23, 2025, on Géiser Discos, to critical acclaim.